-The Foreign Office say only you can decide whether any travel is essential.
+Normally the Foreign Office say only you can decide whether any travel is essential, however currently .
 Obviously leisure travel is out and any business travel that can be postponed should be too.
 The general consensus is that if your trip is one that cannot be delayed then it is probably essential.

 Examples might be medical personnel going to work abroad, a mechanic travelling to repair a plane or lorry that is carrying vital supplies, or possibly a close relative travelling to visit a family member who is critically ill.

 However your situation may be one that you feel is essential - if it is we would highly recommend you check this with the authorities of the country you are visiting and also check with your travel insurer to see if they will cover you.

 There is no hard and fast rule when it comes to whether essential travel is covered by your travel insurance, when the Foreign Office are recommending that all but such trips are unadvised.

 Therefore if you have Travel Insurance already in place contact your insurer and check whether you would be covered for an essential trip, ensuring that they would agree with your assessment that your trip is indeed. essential.

 Some insurers will not cover anyone travelling to countries where an ‘all but essential travel’ notice in place, regardless of the reason.
 Others will.

 A number of insurers are not currently issuing single trip policies with a start date in the near future, taking into account of current restrictions, but are offering annual policies.